DallanQ/cartographers/Manual.md

 - If the second revealed card is also a ruins card, immediately reveal another card from the explore deck and place it on top of both ruins cards.

-> A sample explore card revealed in the center of the play area.
+> image of a sample explore card revealed in the center of the play area.
 The ruins card, marked by a symbol of broken stone, is displayed first, followed by a forest card, marked by a cluster of trees.
 The second card has a title of "Forgotten Forest" and a time value of 1 and both cards are displayed in a column so that the time values are visible.

 ### 2. Draw Phase (Page 6)